-This easy, no-cook pizza sauce recipe is perfect for making in bulk and freezing for pizza emergencies (which are totally a thing) and makes the BEST pizzas.
+This easy, no-cook easy pizza sauce recipe is perfect for making in bulk and freezing for pizza emergencies (which are totally a thing) and makes the BEST pizzas when combined with homemade pizza dough, mozzarella cheese and fresh basil.

 - Tomato puree / Tomato passata.
 I prefer using pureed tomatoes but you could use canned whole tomatoes (If you can find San Marzano tomatoes I would suggest using them) too.
-Simply crush them with your hands or a potato masher.
+Simply crush the canned tomatoes with your hands or a potato masher or blend the sauce in a blender.

 - Tomato paste.
 This is optional but I like the intense tomato-flavor it adds to the finished sauce.